HaowenWeiJohn/haowenweijohn.github.io/_publications/2024-08-14-VisionSwEYEpe.md

 **Overview:**
+Sweyepe reimagines text-entry in mixed reality (MR) environments by utilizing gaze paths instead of traditional finger swipes on a keyboard.
+The system combines various input modalities, including tapping, gaze, pinching, and swiping, to create an intuitive and seamless text-entry experience.
+Users can enter text by simply looking at letters in a specific sequence, mimicking the "swiping" motion commonly used on mobile keyboards, but using eye movements.

-Sweyepe explores intuitive text-entry methods in mixed reality (MR), combining modalities such as tapping, gaze, pinching, and swiping.
-This multi-modal interaction aims to provide a natural and seamless text-entry experience in MR environments.
-The system filters gaze paths using a fixation detection algorithm and matches the user's gaze path with an ideal one.
-It further refines word candidates using a language model to enhance the accuracy of text input.
+The system employs a fixation detection algorithm to filter the user's gaze path, ensuring that only intentional movements are considered.
+It then matches the user's gaze path with an ideal one using a language model to further refine and predict the most likely word candidates.
+This approach leverages natural eye movement patterns to allow efficient and hands-free text input in MR, significantly enhancing usability and interaction.

 **Key Features:**
 - **Multi-Modal Interaction:** Combines various input modalities to offer natural text-entry experiences in MR.